manojkumar-github/MachineLearningprojects/retsulc/nn-phrase.md

 ---

-# 15. Important Team Discussion Questions
+# 15. Team Discussion Questions

-Use these in your brainstorm:

 1. **Is rule schedule unique per interface?**
 2. **What is the historical data retention?**